Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 This project uses [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) by Manuel Vögele which is licensed under [MIT](lib/socketlib/LICENSE).

 This system uses trademarks and/or copyrights owned by Chaosium Inc/Moon Design Publications LLC, which are used under [Chaosium Inc's Fan Material Policy](https://www.chaosium.com/fan-material-policy/).
 We are expressly prohibited from charging you to use or access this content.
 This system is not published, endorsed, or specifically approved by Chaosium Inc. For more information about Chaosium Inc's products, please visit www.chaosium.com.

+> Permission is given for users to make limited derivative use of this publication for personal use on the Foundry VTT platform.
+No rights for any commercial use are granted.
+No part of this publication may be reproduced or distributed for use outside of the Foundry VTT platform.
+All rights are reserved with Chaosium Inc.
+>
+> Call of Cthulhu © copyright 1981–2023 Chaosium Inc. All rights reserved.